Umersaeed81/File_Management_Operations/README.md

 ### [Copying Files (Excluding Subfolders) That Start with Specific Characters](https://github.com/Umersaeed81/File_Management_Operations/blob/main/Copying_Files_Based_on_Name_Patterns/Example-19.md)

 In this example, the script is enhanced to exclude subfolders from the copy operation.
-It only processes and copies files that start with the specified characters, ensuring that no subfolders are mistakenly copied.

 ### [Copying Files (Excluding Subfolders) That Start with Specific Characters and Handling Overwrites](https://github.com/Umersaeed81/File_Management_Operations/blob/main/Copying_Files_Based_on_Name_Patterns/Example-20.md)